lorengordon/github-codebuild-webhook/README.md

 2. Create a GitHub API token [here](https://github.com/settings/tokens/new).
     Make sure to grant "repo" and "admin:repo_hook" permissions.
-3. Create SecureString parameters in the AWS SSM Parameter Store for the GitHub username and access token.
-For example:
+3. Create SecureString parameters in the AWS SSM Parameter Store for the GitHub username and access token, and the github webhook secret.
+For
+    example:

     ```shell
     aws ssm put-parameter --name /path/to/github-username --value <GITHUB_USERNAME> --type SecureString
     aws ssm put-parameter --name /path/to/github-access-token --value <GITHUB_ACCESS_TOKEN> --type SecureString
+    aws ssm put-parameter --name /path/to/github-webhook-secret --value <GITHUB_ACCESS_TOKEN> --type SecureString
     ```

 4. Get the KMS key ID used to encrypt the SSM parameters.
 For example: